-All program participants will be sharing the same living unit at camp and will be bunking near each other if they are not in the same tent or yurt.
+All participants in the same program will be sharing the same living unit at camp and will be bunking near each other if they are not in the same lodge.

 Girl Scout Membership

 Girl Scout membership is required to participate in camp.
 If your camper is not currently registered, a \$25 membership fee can be added when registering for camp.
 This fee includes basic accident insurance coverage for all registered Girl Scouts as a supplement to existing insurance coverage.
 For more information about becoming a Girl Scout visit www.girlscoutsgcnwi.org/join